Student Employment

 My student missed the Self-Service Time submission deadline, what do I do?

 Students can access a paper timesheet in the Handshake Career Center.
-The completed form must be signed by the supervisor and delivered to the Payroll Office in the basement of Reid Castle.
+The completed form must be signed by the supervisor and delivered to the Payroll Office, O'Byrne Chapel, ELI Corridor 8B.

 A mistake was made on a previous Self-Service time submission, how do I correct it?